This page provides key terminology that applies to Network Connectivity products. Review these terms to better understand how each product works.

 For an HA VPN gateway interface that connects to another HA VPN gateway, the remote peer IP address is the IP address of the other HA VPN gateway's interface that is used for the tunnel.

-For Classic VPN, the remote peer IP address is the public IP address of the peer VPN gateway.
+For Classic VPN, the remote peer IP address is the external IP address of the peer VPN gateway.

 vpnGatewayresource at one end, and an